samkitano/seo-gen/readme.md

 ```

-The above example should return something like
+The above example should return a sitemap with something like

 ```xml
 <?xml version="1.0" encoding="UTF-8"?>